abberdeen/circuitid-csharp/docs/VirtualExtensionsApi.md

 ## CreateVirtualExtension

-> GetVirtualExtension200Response CreateVirtualExtension (Virtualextensions virtualextensions)
+> GetVirtualExtension200Response CreateVirtualExtension (VirtualextensionsCreateOrPatch virtualextensionsCreateOrPatch)

 Create a new object